AND DEBT CONSOLIDATION!

 I help people file

 Want to know

 how to get started?
-Just email me!
+Just email, call or text me!

 Past Chapter 128 Seminars I've Presented:

 October 5, 2007 - Wisconsin Clinic Credit Managers Assoc.

 A: The court filing fee is

 $31.50 in every county except Milwaukee County where it is $35.

 Electronic filing of the required court documents imposes

 an electronic filing fee of $20 in addition to the regular court filing